sharbel97/ruya-object-classification/README.md

 Ruya is a Computer Vision project geared towards autonomous vehicles software.
 "Ruya" in Arabic means vision.
 The goal of this project is to make a 3D vector-space of objects surrounding a vehicle using a simple camera system (multiple 2D cameras connected around a vehicle, using software algorithms, we can make high confidence conclusion about the surrounding real world in 3D) rather than using expensive LiDAR technology.

-in this sub "ruya" repo, I perform object classification studies to be later used in the main ruya project.
+In this sub "ruya" repo, I perform object classification studies to be later used in the main ruya project.
+Currently working on:
+- Noise removal
+- Light/background removal basics
+- Thresholding
+- Connected components for object segmentation
+- Finding contours for object segmentation

 System information (version)